What are Angel Cards?

 What are the angel cards?

 Most Angel Tarot cards will contain an image of an angel, their name, and then a phrase or sentence that describes the role of this angel in the universe.
-One of the key differences between them and Tarot cards is that Tarot can be positive or negative in nature.
+One of the key differences between them and Tarot cards is that Tarot can be positive or negative.

 Reading Angel cards